Happy 4th of July, South Georgia — We Hope It Was a Blast

 • Line up a sober driver.
 Every time.

-When is the Fourth of July 2026?
+When was the Fourth of July 2026?

 How do I stay safe on the Fourth in South Georgia?